miranska/restore/README.md

 metric_thresholds <- # read data frame from restore_thresholds.RData
 ```

 To minimize the size of this R package, we reuse the hierarchical files used in the [`example.R`](https://github.com/miranska/restore/blob/master/demo/example.R) demo.
-Thus we need to eliminate the columns containing information about the hierarchy:
+Therefore, we need to eliminate the columns containing information about the hierarchy:
 ```R
 #let us remove the "GEO" column to mimic flat hierarchy
 old_dataset$GEO <- NULL